daerduoCarey/where2act/code/logs/README.md

 This folder stores the training logs.

-Download the pre-trained models here.
+Please download `final_logs.zip` and unzip the content here.